 In order to determine if we are the primary beneficiary, we must first assess whether we have the ability to control the activities of the VIE that most significantly impact its economic performance.
 Such activities include, but are not limited to, the ability to determine the budget and scope of land development work, if any; the ability to control financing decisions for the VIE; the ability to acquire additional land into the VIE or dispose of land in the VIE not under contract with Meritage; and the ability to change or amend the existing option contract with the VIE.
-If we are not determining if we are also expected to absorb a potentially significant amount of the VIE's losses or, if no party absorbs the majority of such losses, if we will benefit from a potentially significant amount of the VIE's expected gains.
+If we are not determined to control such activities, we are not considered the primary beneficiary of the VIE.
+If we do have the ability to control such activities, we will continue our analysis by determining if we are also expected to absorb a potentially significant amount of the VIE's losses or, if no party absorbs the majority of such losses, if we will benefit from a potentially significant amount of the VIE's expected gains.

 In substantially all cases, creditors of the entities with which we have option agreements have no recourse against us and the maximum exposure to loss in our option agreements is limited to non-refundable option deposits and any capitalized pre-acquisition costs.
-Often, we are at risk for items over budget related to land development on property we have under option if we are the land developmer.
+Often, we are at risk for items over budget related to land development on property we have under option if we are the land developer.
 In these cases, we have contracted to complete development at a fixed cost deemed to be in line with current marking pricing on behalf of the land owner and any budget savings or shortfalls are borne by us.
 Some of our option deposits may be refundable to us if certain contractual conditions are not performed by the party selling the lots.

-The table below presents a summary of our lots under option atJune 30, 2015 (dollars in thousands):
+The table below presents a summary of our lots under option at September 30, 2015 (dollars in thousands):

-Projected Number of Lots Purchase Price Option/ Earnest Money Deposits-Cash Purchase and option contracts recorded on balance sheet as Real estate not owned \$ - \$ - Option contracts not recorded on balance sheet - non-refundable deposits, committed (1) 6,706 537,038 73,925 Purchase contracts not recorded on balance sheet - non-refundable deposits, committed (1) 2,516 125,952 13,321 Purchase contracts not recorded on balance sheet -refundable deposits, committed 907 31,835 748 Total committed (on and off balance sheet) 10,129 694,825 87,994 Total purchase and option contracts not recorded on balance sheet - refundable deposits, uncommitted (2) 5,576 281,864 4,091 Total lots under contract or option 15,705 \$ 976,689 \$ 92,085 Total purchase and option contracts not recorded on balance sheet (3) 15,705 \$ 976,689 \$ 92,085
+Projected Number of Lots Purchase Price Option/ Earnest Money Deposits-Cash Purchase and option contracts recorded on balance sheet as Real estate not owned \$ - Option contracts not recorded on balance sheet - non-refundable deposits, committed (1) 6,330 563,413 74,315 Purchase contracts not recorded on balance sheet - non-refundable deposits, committed (1) 2,717 137,876 12,338 Purchase contracts not recorded on balance sheet -refundable deposits, committed 1,010 34,607 1,227 Total committed (on and off balance sheet) 10,057 735,896 87,880 Ī Total purchase and option contracts not recorded on balance sheet - refundable deposits, uncommitted (2) 4,213 223,364 3,646 Total lots under contract or option 14,270 \$ 959,260 \$ 91,526 Total purchase and option contracts not recorded on balance sheet (3) 14,270 \$ 959,260 \$ 91,526 ( =

-(1) Deposits are non-refundable except if certain contractual conditions are not performed by the selling

-- party.
-(2) Deposits are refundable at our sole discretion.
-We have not completed our acquisition evaluation process and we have not internally committed to purchase these lots. - (3) Except for our specific performance contracts recorded on our balance sheet as Real estate not owned, if any, none of our option agreements require us to purchase lots. - (4) Amount is reflected in our consolidated balance sheet in the line item Deposits on real estate under option or contract as offune 30, - 2015.
+- (1) Deposits are non-refundable except if certain contractual conditions are not performed by the selling party. - (2) Deposits are refundable at our sole discretion.
+We have not completed our acquisition evaluation process and we have not internally committed to purchase these lots. - (3) Except for our specific performance contracts recorded on our balance sheet as Real estate not owned, if any, none of our option agreements require us to purchase lots. - (4) Amount is reflected in our consolidated balance sheet in the line item Deposits on real estate under option or contract as of September 30, 2015